jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ## Body

-This is a **7x4** grid of voxels, that allows to create the following "biped" robot:
+This is a **7x4** grid of voxel, used to create the following "biped" robot:

 <img src="/assets/robot.png" alt="robot" width="300"/>